Research and nest monitoring programs aim to protect raptor populations within the Greater Mara Ecosystem.

-The Mara Raptor Project is one of the Kenya Bird of Prey Trust’s flagship conservation initiatives.
-It was officially established in 2019.
-The Mara is of global significance for raptor conservation because of the diversity (over sixty species) and density of raptor species, including four Critically Endangered and six Endangered species.
+The Mara Raptor Project (est. 2019) is one of the Kenya Bird of Prey Trust’s flagship conservation initiatives.
+Their mission is to protect raptor populations in the Greater Mara Ecosystem.
+This is a region of global significance for raptor conservation because of the diversity (60+ species) and density of raptors, including four Critically Endangered and six Endangered species.

 Rehabilitating injured or sick raptors can be a valuable conservation tool.
-All birds rescued by their team are rehabilitated by the Kenya Bird of Prey Trust; Kenya’s leading raptor rehabilitation organisation.
+The Project Coordinators are the first responders to poisoned or injured birds.
+All rescued birds are rehabilitated by the Kenya Bird of Prey Trust; Kenya’s leading raptor rehabilitation organisation.
 The vast majority of bird’s that are rescued are vultures poisoned as a result of human-wildlife conflict.

 A white-backed vulture with a solar powered satellite tracking device